foodstuffsConsumer/PreliminaryTask2/PROJECT_DEVELOPMENT.md

 The user needs to be able to perform various actions, including:
 - Attacking enemies with their weapons
-- Blocking enemy attacks
+- Buffing themselves with various effects

 ### Input & Output

 The user's inputs will consist of a number typed in.
 Certain numbers will correspond to a command, which changes depending on context.
-Output from the program should consist of information regarding the state of the game, such as the status of the player or enemy, as well as a list of commands which can be performed.
+Output from the program should consist of information regarding the state of the game, such as the status of the player or enemy or actions being performed.

 ### Core Features